Brainchip-Inc/akida_examples/doc/index.rst

 networks API, written in Python, and largely inspired by the `Keras API
 <https://keras.io>`_.

-The core data structure used by the Akida Execution Engine is a neural network **model**\ , which itself is a linear stack of **layers**.
+The core data structure used by the Akida runtime is a neural network **model**\ , which itself is a linear stack of **layers**.

 MetaTF leverages the `TensorFlow <https://www.tensorflow.org/>`_ framework and